A topic from the subject of Safety Protocols in Chemistry.

 Procedure

-5. Neutralize the spill.
-If the spill is acidic, use a neutralizing agent such as baking soda or sodium bicarbonate.
-If the spill is basic, use a neutralizing agent such as vinegar or lemon juice.
+5. Neutralize the spill (if appropriate and safe).
+If the spill is acidic, cautiously add a neutralizing agent such as baking soda or sodium bicarbonate.
+If the spill is basic, use a neutralizing agent such as a dilute citric acid solution (never use concentrated acids or bases).
+Note: Neutralization may generate heat or fumes.
+Proceed slowly and cautiously.
+For unknown spills, neutralization may not be appropriate and contacting emergency services is recommended.

 6. Clean up the spill.
-Use additional absorbent material to soak up the neutralized spill.
-Dispose of the contaminated materials properly.
+Use additional absorbent material to soak up the neutralized spill or the contained spill (if neutralization is not performed).
+Dispose of the contaminated materials properly according to local regulations and SDS instructions.

 7. Document the incident.
-Record the details of the incident, including the type of chemical spilled, the amount spilled, the location of the spill, and the actions taken to clean up the spill.
+Record the details of the incident, including the type and amount of chemical spilled, the location of the spill, the date and time, the actions taken, and any injuries or illnesses.

 Key Procedures